Create a Deal with Marketplaces (Beta)

 • Slide the Set deal as always on toggle to the right to keep this deal active indefinitely.

-11. In the Net floor price field, specify the minimum net CPMClosed Cost Per Thousand (CPM).
+14. In the Pricing section, in the Net floor price field, enter the minimum net CPMClosed Cost Per Thousand (CPM).
 A pricing structure for buying impressions and is the cost of serving an advertisement 1,000 times.
-Also known as Cost Per Mille (where M represents 1,000 in Roman numerals) or Cents Per Mille. rate in USD that you want to make for impressions.
+Also known as Cost Per Mille (where M represents 1,000 in Roman numerals) or Cents Per Mille. price in USD that you want to make for impressions.
 Any Index Revenue Share or Marketplace fees are added on top of this amount before the floor price is sent to DSPs, so set this value to be the minimum publisherClosed The owner of a website or app where advertisements are served. payment that you want to receive.
 For more information about Index Marketplaces fees, see Understanding Index Marketplaces transactions for Media Owners.

 OptionSteps